anluke/candle-realm/README.md

 ### Bugs

 - When I tested my page through **Multi Device Website Mockup Generator** I discovered a slight offset in the hero background image.
-While writing a Media Query for Laptop devices I had moved the background image left by -1 cm instead of just moving it left to allow for better representation of the Hero image.
+While writing a Media Query for Laptop devices I had moved the background image left by ```-1 cm``` instead of moving it ```left``` to allow for better representation of the Hero background image.

 ```
   #hero {